GeoSensorWebLab/awm-styles/CONTRIBUTING.md

 ## Editing Layers

-OpenStreetMap Carto uses a YAML file for defining layers.
+Arctic Web Map Style uses a YAML file for defining layers.
 Some of the rationale is outlined in [a GitHub issue](https://github.com/gravitystorm/openstreetmap-carto/issues/711).
 Editing multi-line SQL statements in a YAML file is much friendlier than editing escaped SQL in a JSON file.

 This requires a preprocessing step to convert the ERB YAML to JSON.
 A script is provided at `scripts/project`, which depends on Ruby standard library.